sanyam12/DSC-Connect/README.md

 # dsc_connect

-An Application for DSC announcements and discussion.
+DSC Connect is a one stop application to get yourself up-to-date about the latest news and announcements made by DSC group.
+Moreover, users can interact with each other and resolve each other's queries.

 ## Getting Started